-Play is essential for your baby’s overall development, learning and wellbeing.
+Play is essential for your newborn baby’s overall development, learning and wellbeing.

-Through play, your newborn learns about the world around him and how he can interact with it.
-New play experiences also help parts of your newborn’s brain connect and grow.
-And play that gets your newborn moving builds muscle strength as well as gross motor skills and fine motor skills.
+Through play, your baby learns about the world around them and how they can interact with it.
+New play experiences also help parts of your baby’s brain connect and grow.
+And play that gets your baby moving builds muscle strength as well as gross motor skills and fine motor skills.

-Playing together helps you and your newborn get to know each other.
-That’s because play can tell you a lot about your newborn’s personality.
-Rough and silly or quiet and calm, you’ll soon know what your newborn likes.
+Playing together helps you and your baby get to know each other too.
+That’s because play can tell you a lot about your baby’s personality.

-When you play with your newborn, your newborn learns to trust and depend on you, and the bond between you and your newborn gets stronger.
-This helps your newborn feel loved and secure.
+When you play with your baby, they learn to trust and depend on you, and your bond with your baby gets stronger.
+This helps your baby feel loved and secure.

-Playing with your newborn is about the interactions between you and your newborn, not about games and toys.
+Playing with newborns is about the interactions between you and your baby.
 This means that all you need to get started with newborn play is yourself and your baby.

-- Sing, chat, tickle, count toes, blow raspberries – simple things are best for newborns.
-Babies also love nursery rhymes that involve touch like ‘Round and round the garden’.
+- Sing, chat, tickle, cuddle, count toes, blow raspberries – simple things are best for newborns.
+Newborns also love nursery rhymes that involve touch, like ‘Round and round the garden’.
 Sharing nursery rhymes or traditional songs from your own culture and language is great too.

 - Make faces, smile, laugh, roll your eyes or poke out your tongue.
-Your newborn loves watching your face.
+Your baby loves watching your face and playing peekaboo games.
 Nappy-changing is a great time for face-to-face play.

-- Give your newborn different objects to feel – soft toys, rattles or cloth books with pages of different textures are lots of fun for your newborn.
-Feeling different things helps your newborn learn about the world.
+- Give your baby different objects to feel – soft toys, rattles or cloth books with pages of different textures are fun.
+Feeling different things helps your baby learn about the world.

-- Give your newborn different things to look at – outside, inside, different people or different rooms.
+- Give your baby different things to look at – outside, inside, different people or different rooms.

-- Give your newborn tummy time each day.
-This gives your newborn practice holding up his head and lets him see things from a different point of view.
-Always watch your newborn during tummy time and put him on his back to sleep.
+- Give your baby tummy time each day using a playmat or blanket on the ground or floor.
+This encourages your baby to move and roll, gives your baby practice holding up their head and lets them see things from a different perspective.
+Always watch your baby during tummy time and put your baby on their back to sleep.

 - Try reading with your baby.
-It’s never too early to start, but remember to hold the book close – newborns can see only about 20-30 cm in front of them.
+It’s never too early to start, but remember to hold the book close – newborns can see only about 20-30 cm in front of their eyes.

 Follow your baby’s cues.
-Even babies with lots of energy need downtime and might feel overwhelmed if you keep trying to play with them when they’re tired.
-If your newborn baby seems startled or upset, try playing a quieter game a bit later.
+Even babies with a lot of energy need downtime and might feel overwhelmed if you keep trying to play with them when they’re tired.
+If your baby seems startled or upset, you can try playing a quieter game a bit later.